Dimensional crossover via confinement in the lattice Lorentz gas

-In this Letter, we study and resolve the interplay of crowding, driving and spatial confinement by providing an exact solution for the quasi-confined lattice Lorentz model.
+In this Letter, we study and resolve the interplay of crowding, disorder, driving and spatial confinement by providing an exact solution for the quasi-confined lattice Lorentz model.
 The theoretical framework we employ allows us to obtain exact results to first order in the obstacle density for an arbitrary strength of the driving and confinement.
+Strictly speaking, the approach does not yield results at \emph{finite} density, which are far beyond our scopes.
+Moreover, at finite $n$, the channel will be obstructed with finite probability at some time $t_{*}$, which is large but nevertheless finite.
+In practice, $t_{*}$ is so large that the associated clogging phenomenon is never observed in our simulations.
 Technically, the quasi-confinement is introduced by wrapping the lattice onto a strip with identified boundaries such that it comprises $L$ parallel lanes with infinite extent along the axial direction.
 At time zero a step force $F\vartheta(t)$ is switched on and the tracer is pulled through the disordered lattice along the axial direction; see Fig.~\ref{Fig_1_cylinder}.
-One of the main result of this Letter is that -- already in equilibrium ($F=0$) -- the system exhibits a dimensional crossover from one to two dimensions.
+One of the main result of this Letter is that -- already in equilibrium ($F=0$) -- the system exhibits a \emph{dimensional crossover} from two to one dimensions.
 This feature is demonstrated by the existence of two distinct long-time tails in the VACF characterized by different exponents, namely, a pre-asymptotic tail $t^{-2}$ followed by a slower tail $t^{-3/2}$ attained for long times.
-These two regimes are compatible with the theoretically predicted scaling $t^{-(d+2)/2}$ \cite{ernst1971long} provided the effective dimension is identified with $d=2$ at intermediate times and $d=1$ at infinite times.
+These two regimes are compatible with the theoretically predicted scaling $t^{-(d+2)/2}$~\cite{ernst1971long} provided the effective dimension is identified with $d=2$ at intermediate times and $d=1$ at long times.